ShiraKedem/ShiraKedem/README.md

 # Installing libraries node
-npm is a package management system for the JavaScript programming language maintained by npm, Inc i will use a work environment  Visual Studio Code link to a website [npm](https://www.npmjs.com/)
+npm is a package management system for the JavaScript programming language maintained by npm, Inc i  used a work environment  Visual Studio Code link to a website [npm](https://www.npmjs.com/)

 ## Installation